 GitHub / Medium / LinkedIn / UMD / Google Scholar / Semantic Scholar / CV

-I am currently a PhD student in the Department of Computer Science at the University of Maryland at College Park, where I am advised by Prof. David Jacobs and Prof. Tom Goldstein.
+I am currently a PhD candidate in the Department of Computer Science at the University of Maryland at College Park, where I am advised by Prof. Tom Goldstein and Prof. David Jacobs.
 In May 2019, I earned my bachelor's degree in Computer Science and Mathematics from Harvey Mudd College.
-In May 2021, I received my master's degree in Computer Science from the University of Maryland.
-I am broadly interested in computer vision and deep learning research.
-Lately, my research focuses on adversarial examples and the benefits of adversarial training.
+I am broadly interested in computer vision and deep learning.
+My research has explored vulnerabilities of neural networks including adversarial examples and dataset poisoning.
+I am interested in how characteristics of image datasets impact learning.

-In my free time, I enjoy running, building physical computing projects, and developing apps for iOS.
+In my free time, I enjoy running and building physical computing projects.

 Sandoval-Segura, Singla, Fowl, Geiping, Goldblum, Jacobs, Goldstein.
 "Poisons that are learned faster are more effective".
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 2022.
 [CVF Open Access]